 The program has an internship component, which allows students to gain real-world experience in their field and make job/career contacts.

-Students graduating from the Winery Management and Marketing Concentration of the Hospitality and Tourism program with an A.A.S. degree will meet the following learning outcomes:
+Students graduating from the Winery Management and Marketing Concentration of the Hospitality and Tourism A.A.S. degree program will:

 - Understand how to develop an effective business model for winery operation.

 - Understand and apply the basic legal, financial, human resource, ethics, and other management issues critical for successful winery operation.

 - Understand the Characteristics of successful grape varieties, site selection, and layout for a vineyard in Northern New York.

 - Understand the aesthetic considerations and technical process of wine making.

 This concentration will prepare students for immediate employment in the wine industry which is growing both in the North Country region and statewide.
 Currently, seven wineries operate in Jefferson, Lewis, and St. Lawrence Counties and that number is expected to double in the next five years.
 Winery owners report that the overwhelming number of jobs at any winery can be found in the areas of sales and marketing.

 Some positions may require additional study or additional work experience in a related specialty and almost one third of our graduates continue their education at four year schools.